 For a full detailed Healthy Hair Regimen and product recommendations, see the Natura Hair for Beginners Guide.

 4. Stop Stressing Over Your Curl Pattern

-After you big chop natural hair, more than likely you will be obsessed with your curls.
-This is normal but you should know your curl pattern and type (3c, 4a, 4c, etc) doesn’t matter.
+After you big chop your natural hair, more than likely, you will be obsessed with your curls.
+This is normal but you should know your curl pattern, and type (3c, 4a, 4c, etc) doesn’t matter.
 So stop stressing over that now.